Integral points on Markoff type cubic surfaces: Introduction

-where $C^{\pm}>0$ and $K \to \infty$ (see Lemmas \ref{average} and \ref{average2}). \end{enumerate} So, as expected on average the numbers $\mathfrak{h}_{M}(k)$ are small.
-The fact that this average grows slowly is a key feature as it suggests that $\mathfrak{h}_{M}(k)$ might be non-zero for many $k$'s.
+where $C^{\pm}>0$ and $K \to \infty$ (see Lemmas \ref{average} and \ref{average2}). \end{enumerate} So, as expected in this case of critical dimension 3, the numbers $\mathfrak{h}_{M}(k)$ are small on average.
+On the other hand the fact that this average grows, albeit very slowly, is a key feature as it suggests that $\mathfrak{h}_{M}(k)$ might be non-zero for many $k$'s.
 In Section \ref{sec9}, we report on some numerical experiments using Theorem 1.1 to find the Hasse failures among the generic $k$'s when $0< k < 6\times 10^8$.
 These suggest that

 with $C_0 >0$ and $\theta \approx 0.8875..$\,.
 We also provide results concerning other statistics for the $\mathfrak{h}_{M}(k)$'s for $k$ in this range (see Sec.\,\ref{sec9} for the numerics concerning the numbers $\mathfrak{h}_{M}(k)$ and some conjectures that these support).